Japooter/Data402_Final_Project/README.md

 ## Introduction

-### Project overview
+### Project overview:

 **Task:**

-Create an ETL pipeline from mock data from a fictionalised version of Sparta global and generate some analytical insights to present to stakeholders.
+Create an ETL pipeline using mock data from a fictionalised version of Sparta Global and generate some analytical insights to present to stakeholders.

 **Task Requirements:**

-- The code needs to be at production-level (easily reuseable).
+- The code needs to be at production-level (easily reusable).

 - Have an appropriate data store that will house all the data drawn from the files, the database should provide a single-person view.

 **Prerequisites:**

 The following requirements have to be met for the ETL pipeline to run successfully:

-- Ensure the latest version of python has been installed.
+- Ensure the latest version of Python has been installed.

-- Ensure you have PyCharm, Docker and Azure studio installed and running correctly.
+- Ensure you have PyCharm, Docker and Azure Studio installed and running correctly.

-- Required python libraries to import: boto3, pandas, NumPy, pytest, json, SQL alchemy (requirements.txt).
+- Required Python libraries to import: boto3, pandas, NumPy, pytest, json, SQL alchemy (requirements.txt).

 - Credentials to access the ‘data-402-final-project’ S3 bucket needs to be requested from Sparta Global.